 If You Can’t Pay Now, Can You File Taxes and Pay Later?

-It’s still important to file your taxes now, even if you know you can’t pay your tax bill in full.
-Once you file, you can apply for a variety of IRS debt relief options through the IRS Fresh Start program that includes Installment Agreements (IAs), Offer in Compromise (OIC), and Currently Non Collectible (CNC).
+It’s still important to file your taxes now, even if you can’t pay your tax bill in full.
+Once you file, you can apply for a variety of IRS debt relief options through the IRS Fresh Start program.
+These programs include Installment Agreements (IAs), Offer in Compromise (OIC), and Currently Non-Collectible (CNC).
 If you can prove that you can’t pay your tax bill due to your financial circumstances, you may be able to delay or reduce payment.